 Ethics Committee Permission is required since January 2022 and articles that do not receive Ethics Committee Permission will not be accepted.
-In studies that require ethics committee permission, information about the permission (name of the committee, date and number) should be added as a footnote with reference to the title of the article as follows “Ethics committee approval of this article was taken from ............. (name of the committee), with ....... (date), ......... (number).”
+In studies that require ethics committee permission, information about the permission (name of the committee, date and number) should be added at the end of the article as follows “Ethics committee approval of this article was taken from .............
+(Name of the committee), with .......
+(Date), .........
+(Number).”
 In case reports, information about the informed voluntary consent/consent form being signed should be included within the method section of the article.

 To be implemented in 2020, the TR Index Journal Evaluation criteria have been updated, and the articles related to ethics committee approval, which should be required especially in scientific research, have been detailed.
 It is not expected that the “documents and information requested for studies requiring ethics committee approval”, which is stated under the heading of ethical rules, will be applied to studies that have been submitted in the past, are in the process of evaluation or accepted.
 It will be mandatory for publications whose process begins in 2022.

 Explanation and Information on TR Index Ethical Rules

 Studies that require the Ethics Committee Permission are as follows:

 All kinds of research carried out with qualitative or quantitative approaches that require data collection from the participants by using survey, interview, focus group work, observation, experiment, interview techniques,

 The use of humans and animals (including material/data) for experimental or other scientific purposes,